How to create a functional project plan in Excel?

 Excel doesn’t support real-time collaboration.
 Period.
 And if you think otherwise, then you my friend, should give it a second thought.

-To some extent, yes, I agree, it does, but is it enough?
+To some extent, it does offer some collaborative features, but is it enough?

 If you consider sharing Excel workbooks, providing access, and tracking down comments as collaborative metrics, then you should explore true essential collaborative capabilities.